thomassamoth/ansiconverter/README.md

 print(styles.bold("Some text in bold"))
 ```

-### Combination of colors and styles
+### Combination of colours and styles

-It is possible to combine text styles with colors by doing so:
+It is possible to combine text styles with colours by doing so:

 ```python
 from ansiconverter.converter import *